pzem016/FluxNode-Pi4/README.md

        Change to:

        PermitEmptyPasswords no
-     - Optionaly change to port to something other than 22, such as 64222
+     - Optionaly change the port to something other than 22, such as 64222
        - Port

          Change to:

          Port 642222

      Save the file and exit.

-     The ssh daemon needs to restarted to enact the change.
+     The ssh daemon needs to be restarted to enact the change.
      ```
      sudo systemctl restart ssh.service
      ```